bstachmann/git-workshop/sections/pack-files-and-compaction/index.en.md

 ## A problem

-1. Take large file
+1. Take a large file
 1. Add a line
-1. Commt
+1. Commit
 1. Repeat often

 -> You get a huge repository